-Scientists and researchers in COST Member Countries can participate in COST-funded science and technology networks - known as COST Actions - in two ways:
+Scientists and researchers from the 36 COST Member Countries and the Cooperating State can participate in science and technology networks known as COST Actions by:

-- Submitting a proposals for a new COST Action
+- Submitting a proposal for a new COST Action

 Who can participate?

 - in universities, research centres, large and small, public and private organisations from all 36 COST Member Countries and its Cooperating State

 - at any career stage

 - having any original, innovative idea

 You may refer to the COST Implementation Rules outlining conditions for participating in and setting up COST Actions.

 The average COST Action budget depends on the number of COST Countries participating in the Action.

 The funding is provided via an yearly grant agreement.
 COST is supported by the EU Framework Programme for Research and Innovation Horizon 2020.